 Cost – Intrepid’s adventure tours (excluding Urban Adventures) range from USD100 for their 2-day Short Breaks and go up to USD12,000 (including the trip kitty) for their mammoth 150-day Istanbul to Cape Town tour.
 Kilimanjaro climbs start at about USD2,400 and a 12-day Egypt tour is about USD1,900.

-History – In 1990, Bruce Poon Tip founded Gap Adventures with nothing more than two credit cards and a burning desire to create an authentic, sustainable travel experience like nothing the world had ever seen.
-By offering adventure-craving travelers an alternative to the resorts, cruises and motorcoach tours they were accustomed to, he not only changed the way people looked at their holiday time, but changed the face of travel forever. [from Website]
+History – In 1990, Bruce Poon Tip founded Gap Adventures (now called G Adventures) with nothing more than two credit cards and a burning desire to create an authentic, sustainable travel experience like nothing the world had ever seen.
+By offering adventure-craving travelers an alternative to the resorts, cruises and motorcoach tours they were accustomed to, he not only changed the way people looked at their holiday time but changed the face of travel forever. [from Website]

-Where – Gap has more than 450 trips to Latin America.
+Where – G Adventures has more than 450 trips to Latin America.
 That’s three times as many trips as to any of their other continental destinations.
-Anecdotal evidence seems to correctly suggest that Gap Adventures are the Latin America specialists.
+Anecdotal evidence seems to correctly suggest that G Adventures are the Latin America specialists.
 They are a little less widespread than Intrepid, with very few trips through Oceania and North America.
-However, they have 80-140 trips each in Asia, Africa and Europe.
+However, they have 80-140 trips each in Asia, Africa, and Europe.
 I also like that they have a separate category for Arctic trips.

-Type – On paper, the Gap philosophy seems very similar to Intrepid’s.
+Type – On paper, the G Adventures philosophy seems very similar to Intrepid’s.
 Both companies extol the virtues of adventure and cultural travel, and they both place focus on sustainability.
-The notable differences are that Gap doesn’t have a dedicated gays & lesbians product and Intrepid doesn’t have dedicated winter tours (Gap has a range of winter trips they call Canadian Goose).
+The notable differences are that G Adventures doesn’t have dedicated gay & lesbian groups and Intrepid doesn’t have dedicated winter tours (Gap has a range of winter trips they call Canadian Goose).

-Length – Gap adventures start at 2 days and go to 80+ days for epic journeys through South America and along the north coast of Africa.
-Of Gap’s almost 900 trips, the majority seem between 5 and 20 days.
-This is somewhat shorter than Intrepid’s average length of trip.
+Length – G Adventures start at 2 days and go to 80+ days for epic journeys through South America and along the north coast of Africa.
+Of G’s almost 900 trips, the majority seem between 5 and 20 days.
+This is somewhat shorter than Intrepid’s average length of a trip.

 Cost - Tours start at about USD100 for 3-day trips in Central America and go to USD12,000+ for their epic 80+ day trips and Antarctica expeditions.
 Kilimanjaro climbs start at USD1,800 and 12-day Egypt tours range USD800 to USD 2,700 (Shoestring to Comfort).
 This is a little cheaper than Intrepid, but remember itineraries and inclusions vary greatly, so don’t expect to compare apples with apples across tour companies.